andrewckt/building-classfier-from-posters/README.md

     train_image.append(img)
 X = np.array(train_image)
 ```
-The images have been resized to 128 x 128.
+The images have been resized to 128 x 128 x 3.
 This is mainly to allow processing to be done faster since running on a local machine GPU, my jupyter notebook also kept giving a dead kernel which suggests running out of memory space.

 Let's look at the shape of the data we are dealing with:
 ```